 No wonder that despite our best laid out plans, we still fall short with putting God first.
 It’s not all hopeless though, Philippians 2:13 says: “For God is working in you, giving you the desire and the power to do what pleases him.”

 To put God first, we have to go against our natural inclinations, we have to go out of our way to get to know him and we can’t do it on our own no matter how hard we try.
 So, if you are struggling consistently to spend time with God, know this.
 God wants you to get to know him, he loves you unconditionally and is waiting with arms open wide, so pray to him and ask him to help you put him first in your life if that is your earnest desire.

 What Does It Mean To Put God First?

 What has your priority?
 Is it spending hours on Netflix or something else like spending too much time on social media?

-Grab your favourite journal and reflect on the following.
+Grab your favorite journal and reflect on the following.
 Where are you spending the majority of your time that you could instead be spending it praying and building a relationship with God?
 Next, think about what you need to put less emphasis on to put God on the pedestal where he needs to be?

-How Do You Give God First Priority?
+How Do You Put God First?